PatelK09/PatelK09.github.io/index.markdown

 ---
 **Event Driven Simulation**, C++ (Academic Project) *(March 2022)*
 * A discrete-event simulation to simulate a restaurant chef handling food order.
-Three different simulations to handle food Orders
+Three different simulations to handle food orders.
 * Accomplished using all the facilities for doing Object Orientation in C++ like appropriate use of abstract classes and methods, and safe dynamic casting and each class have separate implementation from its interface.